 One thing to avoid: using the same transition phrase more than once in the same essay.
 If every body paragraph opens with "For example," the essay reads like a list, not an argument.
 Vary the phrasing while keeping the logical function clear.

-Illustration Essay Example
+Illustration Essay Examples

 Reading a finished example is the fastest way to understand how the analysis loop works in practice: how a strong writer moves from example to explicit connection without the argument feeling mechanical.

-A good illustration essay topic makes a specific enough claim that examples can actually prove it.
+Illustration Essay Topic Ideas: A good illustration essay topic makes a specific enough claim that examples can actually prove it.
 The five topics below all meet that standard; each has enough credible, findable evidence to support three to five body paragraphs.
 If none of these fit your assignment, the illustration essay topics page has a full list organized by subject area and difficulty level.

 - Be more specific than feels necessary.
 Vague examples ("many studies show that...") do less work than specific ones ("a 2022 Pew Research study of 5,000 adults found that...").
 Specificity is persuasiveness.